T. K. Whitaker: Early life and education

 Whitaker was born in Rostrevor, a small town in the south of County Down, to Roman Catholic parents on 8 December 1916, and was reared in Drogheda, County Louth, in modest circumstances.
 Neither of his parents were from Ulster.
 His mother, Jane O'Connor, came from Ballyguirey East, Labasheeda, County Clare.
 His father, Edward Whitaker, hailed from County Westmeath and was assistant manager of a linen mill.
 He received his primary and secondary education at the local CBS in Drogheda.
-He studied mathematics, Celtic studies and Latin by correspondence course at University of London, and was awarded external degrees in economics: a Bachelors degree in 1941 and a Masters in 1952.
+He studied mathematics, Celtic studies and Latin by correspondence course at University of London, and was awarded external degrees in economics: a bachelor's degree in 1941 and a master's degree in 1952.